 Wait times are highly sensitive to variables that will not be the same in 2020 and 2016.
 Dr. Yang admits that "the three key factors" affecting wait times "are (1) the number of voters who arrive at a polling place, (2) the average voting time, and (3) the number of voting machines."
-ECF 19-5 ¶ 19.
+ECF 6-2 ¶ 13.
 But Dr. Yang has no opinion about two of those factors-voter turnout and the number of voting machines-for any future Texas election.

 Consider turnout.
-Overall voter turnout may go up or down in 2020, but despite the relevance of voter turnout to his model, Dr. Yang testified that "predicting turnout is not [within] the scope of [his] current expert report."
-Ex.
-4 at 30:12-13.
+Overall voter turnout may go up or down in 2020, but despite the relevance of voter turnout to his model, Dr. Yang testified that "predicting turnout is not [within] the scope" of his work, Ex.
+6 at 30:12-13, and it appears nowhere in his report.
 Dr. Yang's model depends on the number of voters who turn out in person on Election Day.
 See id. at 17:13-15.
 If the number of Election Day voters decreases, then the "arrival rate" and "the wait time" would "decrease."
 Id. at 23:1-5, 38:10-11.
 Thus, decreased Election Day turnout could offset the supposed effects of eliminating straight ticket voting.
+Yet Plaintiffs admit that "one can only guess as to how many voters will arrive at a given polling place on a given day in a future election."
+Bruni v.
+Hughs, No. 5:20-cv-35, ECF 62 at 4.